mpielow1993/ruby--rails--projects--team_impact_repo/README.md

     b.
 Delete a specific enquiry

       i.
 When viewing the list of total enquiries as an admin, each Enquiry record has an associated 'Delete' button.
 Click on this. ii.
-If the enquiry is deleted successfully, a notification should appear at the top of the screen.
+An alert will appear, asking for confirmation to delete the selected enquiry.
+Click 'Yes'. iii.
+If the enquiry is deleted successfully, a green success notification should appear at the top of the screen.

   12. Testimonials